NIAID-BRC-Codeathons/NIAID-BRC-Codeathons.github.io/src/content/projects/function-assignment.md

 ---
-title: 'Assign Functions to Uncharacterized Genes'
+title: "Assign Functions to Uncharacterized Genes"
-description: 'Use AI-driven approaches to predict functions for uncharacterized genes in priority and prototype pathogens'
+description: "Use AI-driven approaches to predict functions for uncharacterized genes in priority and prototype pathogens"
-tags: ['AI', 'Genomics', 'Function Prediction', 'Machine Learning']
+tags: ["AI", "Genomics", "Function Prediction", "Machine Learning"]
 ---

 ## Project Theme